Enoarch/POPs/README.md

    "height":"300px"
  });
 ```
-note that ```js $("#launcher")``` is parameter which is necessary.
-It's correspond to the link which allow you to show Popup.
+note that ```js $("#launcher")``` is necessary.
+It's the element the link which allow you to show Popup.

 ## Parameters

 For now, just 5 parameters exist :

- > title : title of the popup
+ title : title of the popup
- > eventObj : elements which allows to show Popup
+ eventObj : elements which allows to show Popup
- > theme : CSS Theme
+ theme : CSS Theme
            Currently, three Graphic themes are available : lagoon, vador and RTE
- > width : width of the popup (default value is 600px, note that all ordinary Units of measurement are available)
+ width : width of the popup (default value is 600px, note that all ordinary Units of measurement are available)
- > height : height of the popup (There is no défault value)
+ height : height of the popup (There is no défault value)